joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/05/26/espanol/mundo/preparados-pandemia-hantavirus-ebola.html

 **Belgium Crash Kills 4 as Train Hits School Van**\
 `Two children, 12 and 15, were among those killed in the crash near Brussels, officials said.
-The students on the van attended a special education school.`\
+The students in the van attended a special education school.`\
 https://www.nytimes.com/2026/05/26/world/europe/belgium-minibus-train-collision-children.html

 **White House Shakes Up Green Card Policy, and the Pope Takes On A.I.**\